 Preferences Of Novice & Experienced Players Differ

 Another important thing that determines tier lists is the overall experience that a player has.
-For example, a new gamer might have a bird’s eye view of the overall gameplay and think he knows what to do for performing well in the upcoming sessions.
+For example, a new gamer might have a bird’s eye view of the overall gameplay and think he knows what to do to perform well in the upcoming sessions.
 Such a player might succeed for a while, but once the gameplay dynamics change, he won’t be able to get much success.

 A professional gamer with years of multifaceted experience will think differently about the game’s agents or weapons.
 Thus, the tier list put forward by such a gamer will vary significantly from that of a newbie.